udiva/udiva.github.io/index.md

 ---
 Hi!

-This is Uma Divakaran, Assistant Professor in the Department of Physics at Indian Institute of Technology Palakkad, Kerala.
-I am a theoretical physicist working in the field of Non-equilibrium dynamics in quantum phase transitions and quantum information.
+I am Uma Divakaran, Associate Professor in the Department of Physics at Indian Institute of Technology Palakkad, Kerala.
+I am a theoretical physicist working in the field of Non-equilibrium dynamics in quantum phase transitions, open quantum systems, quantum chaos and quantum information.
 To know more about my research and publications, you may look at my [CV](pages/cv_homepage.pdf)